Sa'd ibn Junaydil

 Sa'd bin Abdullah al-Junaydil, commonly known as Sa'd ibn Junaydil (سعد ابن جنيدل; 1915 – 20 June 2006), was a Saudi Arabian historical geographer.
 Alongside Hamad Al-Jassir, Muhammad al-Ubudi and Abd al-Rahman al-Ansari, he is considered one of the first Saudi geographers in the 20th century.

-Al-Junaydil was born in Shaqraa, Najd and graduated from King Saud University in 1972.
+Al-Junaydil was born in Shaqra, Najd and graduated from King Saud University in 1972.
 He worked as a merchant, schoolteacher and headteacher until the 1970s.
 He had an interest in Najdi folklore, collecting artifacts and wrote several dictionaries and geographical encyclopedias from the 1970s until he died in Taif at the age of 87.

 Biography

-Sa'd bin Abdullah bin Ibrahim Al-Junaydil was born in 1915 in Shaqraa, Emirate of Nejd and Hasa.
+Sa'd bin Abdullah bin Ibrahim Al-Junaydil was born in 1915 in Shaqra, Emirate of Nejd and Hasa.
 He began his studies at the old schools and kuttabs under ulema, studied the Qur'an, tafsirs and hadith and obtained an elementary certificate in his hometown.
 He worked in agriculture and trade with his father.
 His father was also a poet and had a library, and Al-Junaydil benefited greatly from his teachings.
 He started regular education late, as he was right-hand of his father in business.

 Al-Junaydil continued his education in Dawadmi, southwest of his hometown, where his father had moved.
 In Dawadmi, he enrolled in the adult education system at the age of thirty, and obtained the intermediate certificate.
 One day he met his close friend and educator Sa'd Abu Moati in Riyadh, when he went there for commercial affairs.
 Abu Moati was at the time Director General of Education in Najd, so he made Al-Junaydil an offer to become teacher in Dawadmi, which Al-Junaydil accepted.
 Although he was an assistant in the management of the school, he also taught there at the intermediate level.
 He also took over the task of teaching religious subjects, for lack of another teacher, and he also taught Arabic grammar for the sixth grade of primary school.
 At the time of the exams he sat with his students to take the exam with them, to complete the educational certificate, as he wanted it to fulfill the governmental requirements for teachers.
 Later, Al-Junaydil took over the management and supervision of the secondary school, in addition to teaching Hadith for the second grade of secondary school and history for the third grade of secondary school, until 1970.
 He passed several training courses, including the school principal's course, but he refused to be nominated for other courses in Egypt and at the American University in Beirut, due to his family circumstances and his association with his merchent father.
 For the same reason, he rejected two nominations for the position of director of education in Al Atawilah in Al-Bahah Province, and director of education in Al Qunfudhah city in the Mecca Region.